For more than 50 years, video games have evolved beyond the scope of our imagination.

 What are the different types of serious games?

-Every serious game can be categorised by their function and structure, they fall into one of the following two types: outcome-based games and process-oriented games.
+All serious games can be categorised by their function and structure, they fall into one of the following two types: outcome-based games and process-oriented games.

 Most education games use an approach called game-based learning that combines learning content with game design frameworks such as complex storytelling, rules, game mechanics, art design and interactivity to motivate learning through an engaging format.